 A tax is levied on the registration of a change of ownership of real estate.
 The tax is calculated at 2.5% of the fair market value.

 There is no net wealth tax or other capital taxes for limited liability companies, investment funds, state-owned enterprises (according to the State-owned Enterprise Act), inter-municipal companies, and companies in which somebody owns a part in or receives income from, when the responsibility for the companies’ liabilities is limited to the companies’ capital.

 Some institutional holders (e.g. mutual insurance companies, savings banks, co‑operatives, taxable pension funds, self-owned finance institutions, mortgage credit associations) pay 0.15% (state) net wealth tax.
 The maximum net wealth tax rate for a corporate body is 0.85% (state and municipal tax figures for fiscal year 2018).

 From the income year 2018, shares in quoted limited liability companies and equity funds are valued at 80% of quoted value as of 1 January of the year after the relevant income year for net wealth tax purposes.
 If quoted both on the Norwegian and a foreign stock exchange, the Norwegian stock exchange value will be applicable.
-If not quoted, the basis for taxation is, as a rule, the company’s net taxable value for wealth tax purposes as per 1 January of the income year in question.
-The basis for taxation of non-quoted shares in foreign companies is, as a starting point, the assumed market value of the shares as per 1 January of the assessment year.
+If not quoted, the basis for taxation is, as a rule, the company’s net taxable value for wealth tax purposes as of 1 January of the income year in question.
+The basis for taxation of non-quoted shares in foreign companies is, as a starting point, the assumed market value of the shares as of 1 January of the assessment year.

 National insurance contributions